Skip to main content

 Is TAGG Logistics licensed and bonded as a freight broker?

-TAGG Logistics is expected to hold active FMCSA freight broker authority and the federally required $75,000 surety bond (BMC-84) for its brokerage operations.
-Specific MC# and DOT# have not been confirmed in this profile.
-Shippers should verify TAGG's current authority at li-public.fmcsa.dot.gov before tendering regulated freight.
+TAGG Logistics is expected to hold active FMCSA broker authority and a $75,000 BMC-84 surety bond.
+Specific MC# and DOT# are not confirmed — verify at li-public.fmcsa.dot.gov before tendering freight.

 What types of freight does TAGG Logistics move?

-TAGG Logistics focuses on dry van truckload and LTL freight supporting consumer goods distribution.
-This includes full pallet shipments to retail distribution centers, partial loads for regional distribution, and outbound order fulfillment.
-The company specializes in general merchandise, packaged consumer goods, and health and beauty categories.
-Temperature-controlled, flatbed, and heavy haul freight are not core service areas.
+TAGG brokers dry van truckload and LTL for consumer goods — full pallets to retail DCs, partials, and outbound fulfillment.
+Specialties: general merchandise, packaged goods, health and beauty.
+Reefer and flatbed are not core.

 How do TAGG Logistics's rates compare to other freight brokers?

-TAGG Logistics's rates on Midwest dry van and LTL lanes should be competitive given its regional carrier network.
-As a combined fulfillment and brokerage provider, freight pricing may be packaged into broader 3PL service agreements rather than quoted as standalone brokerage.
-Brands should separate fulfillment and transportation costs in any TAGG proposal to understand the true freight brokerage margin and compare it against standalone brokerage alternatives.
+Should be competitive on Midwest dry van and LTL lanes via regional carrier network.
+As a combined fulfillment + brokerage provider, freight pricing is often bundled into 3PL service agreements — separate fulfillment and transportation line items to evaluate the true brokerage margin.

 ⚡ Compare